 - 1. Install the PC-Gentec-EO software on your PC or the BLU mobile app on your smartphone or tablet. - 2.
 Install the power or energy detector head on its optical stand. - 3.
 Turn the BLU detector on by pressing the blue button for 1 second.
 Verify that the blue LED is rapidly pulsating, confirming that it is ready to connect to your BLU mobile app or PC-Gentec-EO software. - 4.
 Start the BLU mobile app or PC-Gentec-EO software.
-If you are using the PC-Gentec-EO software, be sure to have plugged the supplied Bluetooth[®] dongle into your computer.
-Verify that the Bluetooth[®] dongle is correctly recognized by checking the peripheral name in your device manager.
-If the drivers are correctly installed, you should see the name "Bluegiga Bluetooth[®] Low Energy (COMX)", where X is the port number.
+If you are using the PC-Gentec-EO software, make sure to have plugged the supplied Bluetooth dongle into your computer.
+Verify that the Bluetooth dongle is correctly recognized by checking the peripheral name in your device manager.
+If the drivers are correctly installed, you should see the name "Bluegiga Bluetooth Low Energy (COMX)", where X is the port number.

-- 5. Select the correct BLU device in the list of Bluetooth[®] devices.
+- 5. Select the correct BLU device in the list of Bluetooth devices.
 The blue LED should now blink slowly to confirm that it is connected. - 6.
 Choose the appropriate display for your measurement:

-7. Adjust the Zero by clicking on the zero button in the software or the mobile app.
+7. Adjust the zero by clicking on the Zero button in the software or the mobile app.
 The BLU module will flash the red LED while it is taking the zero.

 The power read by PC-Gentec-EO or by the BLU mobile app when no laser beam is incident to the detector may not be exactly zero.
-For power measures, this is because the detector is not thermally stabilized OR there was a heat source in the field of view of the detector when you connected the PC-Gentec-EO.
-As for photo detectors, zeroing will remove the detector's offset.
+For power measurements, this is because the detector is not thermally stabilized or there was a heat source in the field of view of the detector when you connected the PC-Gentec-EO.